wwplato/wwplato.github.io/_pages/about.md

 * May, 2022.
 Hyuna Cho won the **POSTECHIAN Fellowship**.
 Congratulation!
 * Apr, 2022.
 (Pre) Ph.D Fan successfully defended!
 She will join Genentech as a Researcher.
 * Apr, 2022.
 1 paper accepted to **IJCAI**.
 Congrats to Xin.
 * Apr, 2022.
 We moved to a new lab!
+Our lab is now named as Medical Imaging and Vision (MIV) lab.
 * Jan, 2022.
 1 paper accepted to **ISBI** 2022.
 Congrats Fan!
 * Jun, 2021.
 2 papers accepted to **MICCAI** 2021.
 Congrats to Hyuna (POSTECH) and Fan (UTA)!
 * Mar, 2021.
 Our proposal to **NIH R03** is finally funded, a joint work with UNC (Guorong Wu).